Gordon Brown Legacy

 Gordon’s generous legacy has provided us with much needed financial security, as well as enabling us to undertake several projects which would otherwise have been beyond our means.

-Thus far we have established an annual lecture at the Lit and Phil (see below for details), commissioned a promotional film, obtained professional marketing advice and training, and purchased a portable public address system for lectures.
+Thus far we have established an annual lecture named in honour of Gordon's legacy, commissioned a promotional film, obtained professional marketing advice and training, and purchased a portable public address system for lectures.
+There are more details of those events below.

 Further projects will follow, and meanwhile the capital provides a ‘buffer’ against financial pressures, and an investment.